rohiniee0028/techlabs-app/README.md

 # Techlabs-app
 TechPrimeLabs coding assignment done in 5 days.
-Flow of the site:
+Deployed this project on Netlify.
+Flow of the project:
 - Login
 - Dashborad data with charts
 - Sidebar option to move to any page